• Free shipping from 90€

 Can I also paint my tile backsplash?

-You can also paint the backsplash directly.
+You can also paint the tiled splashback directly.
 Conveniently, the same varnish qualities are suitable for this as for the kitchen fronts.
-The varnishes and chalk paints are particularly suitable: MissPompadour Eggshell Varnish, Mylands Wood & Metal varnish and Painting the Past varnish Eggshell.
-For smooth tiles, use To Bond & Block to create a good base.
-Behind the cooker or sink, you can apply an additional protective layer with Painting the Past Sealer.
-You can find detailed information on how to beautify your backsplash in our article Painting Tiles.
+The MissPompadour Eggshell Varnish varnishes are particularly suitable.
+For smooth tiles, use To Bond & Block to create a good surface.
+Behind the cooker or sink, you should apply an additional protective layer with To Seal.
+You can find detailed information on beautifying your tiled splashback in our article Painting tiles.

 How can I paint the adjacent walls to protect them from dirt?

-If you want to change the wall in addition to your kitchen furniture, you can use the wall paints from MissPompadour, for example.
+If you also want to change the wall in addition to your kitchen furniture, you can use the wall paints from MissPompadour, for example.
 Choose The Valuable Wall Paint for a matt finish in low-traffic areas.
-The Functional Wall Paint is particularly suitable for areas exposed to dirt, such as behind the dustbin, because it is perfectly washable.
+The Functional Wall Paint is particularly suitable for areas exposed to dirt, such as behind the bin, as it is perfectly washable.
 Despite their matt finish, they offer a smooth surface.
-The chalk paints from Painting the Past are also wonderful for the kitchen, as they offer an incredibly smooth surface thanks to their chalk content.
-We also recommend the Painting the Past Sealer here, so that your walls can be easily freed from stubborn stains.

 Can I also paint the kitchen worktop?

-Basically, you can also paint a kitchen worktop.
-Plastic and stone worktops are best primed with MissPompadour To Bond.
+In principle, you can also paint a kitchen worktop.
+Plastic and stone worktops are best primed with MissPompadour To Bond & Block.
 Then you can paint with the varnish in the colour of your choice.
-MissPompadour Eggshell Varnish and the Eggshell-chalk varnishes from Mylands and Painting the Past are particularly suitable.
-A paint roller is the easiest way to achieve a beautiful result.
-You can either apply one more coat or finish with Painting the Past Topcoat.
+MissPompadour Eggshell Varnish is particularly suitable.
+The easiest way to achieve a beautiful result is with a paint roller.
+You can either apply one more coat or finish with To Seal.

 Please note that a painted worktop is never as robust as an unpainted one.
-A worktop is often subject to a lot of wear and tear.
-Moisture around the sink should always be absorbed immediately, and if you are cutting something, a chopping board is indispensable.
-Light colours can sometimes discolour, and very dark colours are susceptible to limescale stains or stains from cleaning agents.
-Whether you paint your worktop is something you should always consider carefully and certainly depends to no small extent on how passionately you use your kitchen.
+A worktop is often subject to very heavy loads.
+Moisture around the sink should always be absorbed immediately, and a chopping board is essential if you are cutting something.
+Light colours can also be subject to discolouration and very dark colours are susceptible to limescale stains or stains from cleaning agents.
+Whether you paint your worktop should always be considered carefully and certainly depends to a large extent on how passionately you use your kitchen.

-Professionaltip: Paint only the front edge of your worktop!
-This is a visual change that is not at the expense of stability.
-This is often enough to make the old worktop look new and fresh.
+Pro tip: Why not just paint the front edge of your worktop?
+This will bring about a visual change without compromising stability.
+This is often enough to make the old worktop look brand new and fresh.

 3. Painting the kitchen: What do I need to consider?